 When I lay me down to Sleep, I recommend my self to his Care; when I awake, I give my self up to his Direction.

-All the bedtime prayers of the modern pious Christians, then and now, begin with one of the variants of this classic children’s bedtime prayer from the 18th century which is sometimes combined with the “Black Paternoster”, one version of which goes:
+All the prayers of the modern pious Christians begin with one of the variants of this classic children’s bedtime prayer from the 18th century.
+This prayer and its adaptations are sometimes combined with the “Black Paternoster”, one version of which goes:

 Matthew, Mark, Luke and John, Bless the bed that I lie on.
 Four corners to my bed, Four angels round my head; One to watch and one to pray And two to bear my soul away.

 Thomas Ady in his witchcraft treatise “A Candle in the Dark, or, a treatise concerning the nature of witches and witchcraft” (1656), tells about a woman in Essex who claimed to have lived in the reign of Mary I (r.
 1553-1558) the queen of England, blessed herself every night with the “popish (Roman Catholic) charm”:

 Matthew, Mark, Luke and John, The Bed be blest that I lye on.